tretaki/tretaki.github.io/us_states.md

 layout: default
 ---

-Select a state to display (only states with more that 1000 confirmed case are shown).
+Select a state to display (only states with more that 1000 confirmed cases are shown).

 Might take several seconds to load all the data ...